- Search The Registry

-As Prohibition began, Holstein's lottery system proved popular, and soon Holstein became known as the "Bolita King," earning an estimated $2 million from his lotteries.
-In 1932 Dixie Davis, the courthouse attorney who provided service for the runners for many of the number’s operators decided that he could make more money if he were to take over as central organizer.
+As Prohibition began, Holstein's lottery system proved popular, and he soon became known as the "Bolita King," earning an estimated $2 million from his lotteries.
+In 1932, Dixie Davis, the courthouse attorney who provided service for the runners for many of the number’s operators, decided that he could make more money if he were to take over as central organizer.
 To enforce his seizure of power, he brought in Dutch Schultz, who could see that Prohibition, which had proved lucrative for him, was reaching its end.
 Rather than accept a back seat, however, he decided he wanted the central role.
 One by one, various numbers operators were picked up by Schultz and told they would have to deal with him.

 Most complied, but Madame Stephanie St. Clair and Bumpy Johnson resisted him.
 Holstein saw himself as having a political mission that would be undermined by violence and dropped out of active or central involvement in overseeing the street collection.
 The numbers game then continued operating with mostly Black collectors and mid-level management.
 This was under mostly White leadership and by St. Clair and Johnson.
 Holstein continued on the periphery as a wholesale lay-off gambler for several years but was arrested and stopped in 1937.